We welcome you to Nebraska, the birthplace of Tom and his photography,

 Year Long | First Friday Gallery Walk

-Don't miss this free event celebrating local creativity in Omaha's most historic neighborhood.
+First Friday is a free event celebrating local creativity in Omaha's most historic neighborhood.
 Stroll the Old Market's distinctive brick streets as you're serenaded by live music.
 Ignite your imagination in the art galleries, where you might explore a fresh perspective in the bold brushstrokes of a painting or in the contours of a bronze sculpture.
 Glimpse views of faraway lands and intense emotions.
 Many of the galleries celebrate new shows monthly with receptions where you can meet and talk with the artists who create the pieces you admire.

-To make your First Friday experience even better, we’re offering free parking and free rides on Ollie the Trolley, 6-9pm.
+To make your First Friday experience even better we’re offering free parking and free rides on Ollie the Trolley, 6-9pm.
 Park free in the lot behind the Creighton physician’s clinic (southwest corner of 13th & Leavenworth).
 Park there and hop aboard the trolley to circulate the neighborhood.
 Ollie the Trolley sponsored by participating galleries.

 Things to Do | Omaha, Nebraska